 A discussion of how mutations could effect gene expression, e.g. point mutations in transcription factor binding motifs and miRNAs, small insertions or deletions and larger structural variants.
 This discussion will be combined with examples listed below which we will also display in a Table.

-a) Promoters: TERT promoter mutations 14-17.
-UTR/promoter juxtaposed to gene, e.g. TMPRSS2-ERG fusion [[Mark R.: does this sound correct (does the UTR fuse or promoter) and best reference to cite??]]

-b) Enhancers: Enhancer hijacking in medulloblastoma18.19
+a) Promoters: Recurrent TERT promoter mutations observed in many different cancer types14-17.

+b) Enhancers: ‘Enhancer hijacking’ in medulloblastoma where somatic SVs juxtapose coding sequences of GFI1 or GFI2 proximal to active enhancers 18.

+c) UTRs: Fusion of 5’ UTR of TMPRSS2 with ETS genes frequently observed in prostate cancer 19.

+d) Other TF binding sites: Genomic rearrangements significantly associated with androgen receptor binding sites in a subset of prostate cancers 1, 2.

+e) ncRNAs:

-c) ncRNA: expression change of ncRNA can be due to somatic variants like CNVs of ncrnas.
-MALAT1 was found to be significantly mutated in bladder cancer 2021, 22.
-Pseudogene deletion can effect competition for miRNA binding with the parent gene, which in turn could effect expression of the parent gene 23.
-Mutations in miRNA binding sites can also effect their binding24.
+-- Expression change of ncRNA can be due to somatic variants like CNVs of ncRNAs.
+For example: MALAT1, which is frequently up-regulated in cancer, was found to be significantly mutated in bladder cancer 20 and amplification of long ncRNA, lncUSMycN, contributes to neuroblastoma progression 21, 22.

+-- Pseudogene deletion can effect competition for miRNA binding with the parent gene, which in turn could effect expression of the parent gene 23.

+-- Mutations in miRNA binding sites can also effect their binding, e.g. mutations in miR-31 binding site can effect androgen receptor regulation in prostate cancer 24.

 4) Germline inherited variants in noncoding regions that alter cancer susceptibility or patient survival.